addania/coding/src/pages/TypeScript.md

 generateError("Upsy", 500)
 ```

-> We can also console log this and see there is NO console log:
+> We can also console log this and see there is no console log:

 ```
 const generateError = (message: string, code: number): never => {